xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/readme.md

 ## [Templates](templates.md)

-Templates allow pools and jobs to be defined in parameterised json files with a format inspired by ARM templates.
+Templates allow pools and jobs to be defined in parameterized json files with a format inspired by ARM templates.

 ## [Task Factories](taskFactories.md)